akuklev/HOCC/reedy-types.md

 # The motivating example

-A homogeneous pair `p : T × T` can be equivalently described as a function `p : 𝔹 → T` on the type with two values.
+A homogeneous pair `p : T × T` can be equivalently described as a function `p : 𝔹→ T` on the type with two values.
-Heterogeneous pairs `p : X × Y` correspond to dependent functions `f : 𝔹 → { ff ↦ X; tt ↦ Y }`.
+Heterogeneous pairs `p : X × Y` correspond to dependent functions `f : 𝔹→ { ff ↦ X; tt ↦ Y }`.
 What about dependent pairs?

 With inductive prototypes we can do that!
 We'll need the following one:
 ```